 For information about GACS fine arts you can order the Fine Art Manuals using the publication order form.
 The secondary manual covers junior high and senior high rules; the elemenatary manual covers grades 3rd-6th.

-GACS follows AACS policy on spelling bee lists, using www.myspellit.com.
+GACS follows AACS policy on spelling bee lists, which can be found on the AACS Website

 GACS presents 1st, 2nd, and 3rd place individual winners of Junior and Senior High competitions with a certificate.
 They can also purchase a medal to remember the event.